JPMorgan Chase & Co leaves blockchain consortium R3

 JPMorgan's move follows the departure of other large banks from the R3 consortium.

-Goldman Sachs Group Inc (GS.N), Banco Santander SA (SAN.MC), Morgan Stanley (MS.N) and National Australian Bank left the group in quick succession in late 2016, as R3 proceeded with its fundraising plans.
+Goldman Sachs Group Inc, Banco Santander SA, Morgan Stanley and National Australian Bank left the group in quick succession in late 2016, as R3 proceeded with its fundraising plans.

 Like the other banks that have left the group, JPMorgan is involved in other blockchain initiatives.